Stunted growth: Prevention

-Three of these determinants should receive attention in particular: access to sanitation, and diversity of calorie sources from food supplies.
+Three of these determinants should receive attention in particular: access to sanitation and diversity of calorie sources from food supplies.
 A study by the Institute of Development Studies has stressed that: "The first two should be prioritized because they have strong impacts yet are farthest below their desired levels".

-The goal of UN agencies, governments and NGO is now to optimise nutrition during the first 1000 days of a child's life, from pregnancy to the child's second birthday, in order to reduce the prevalence of stunting.
+The goal of UN agencies, governments, and NGOs is now to optimize nutrition during the first 1000 days of a child's life, from pregnancy to the child's second birthday, in order to reduce the prevalence of stunting.
 The first 1000 days in a child's life are a crucial "window of opportunity" because the brain develops rapidly, laying the foundation for future cognitive and social ability.
-Furthermore, it is also the time when young children are the most at risk of infections that lead to diarrhoea.
-It is the time when they stop breast feeding (weaning process), begin to crawl, put things in their mouths and become exposed to faecal matter from open defecation and environmental enteropathies.
+Furthermore, it is also the time when young children are the most at risk of infections that lead to diarrhea.
+It is the time when they stop breast feeding (weaning process), begin to crawl, put things in their mouths and become exposed to fecal matter from open defecation and environmental enteropathies.